wamdam/backy2/docs/source/backup.rst

 Differential backup
 -------------------

-backy2 is (only) able to backup changed blocks.
+benji is (only) able to backup changed blocks.
 It can do this in two different
 ways:

 1. **It can read the whole image**, checksum each block and look the checksum up